RuthMcilwaine/ruthmcilwaine.github.io/README.md

 # My Portfolio

 This repository contains my portfolio.
-Originally created as static web pages, the project has been modernized to improve maintainability and responsiveness.
+Originally created as static web pages, the project is a work in progress.
+I want to modernize it to improve maintainability and responsiveness.

 ## Project Updates